Biden joins global push to cut climate-warming methane emissions

 The oil, gas and coal industries are the largest source of human-caused methane emissions.
 An Environmental Defense Fund study found that cutting methane emissions now could slow the near-term rate of global warming by as much as 30%.

 But the industry is split on whether there should be more government regulations.
-Big oil companies generally supports more rules and smaller ones oppose them.
+Big oil companies generally support more rules and smaller ones oppose them.

 The large companies are heavily invested in natural gas.
 They worry that if methane emissions aren't controlled it could undermine arguments that gas is cleaner-burning than coal for generating electricity.